Nicholas D. Fratt: Personal life

+Nicholas Diller Fratt was one of seven children born to Catherine (née Miller) and Jacob Fratt.
+Nicholas's younger sister, Julia, married Enoch Strother, who went on to become a prominent politician in Nevada; he was a one-time Republican nominee for governor of Nevada and chairman of the Nevada Republican Party.

-In 1846, Fratt married Elsie Duffes.
+Nicholas Fratt married Elsie Duffes in Racine on January 14, 1846.
 Duffes had been born near Aberdeen, Scotland, and immigrated with her parents, in 1835, first to Canada, then to Illinois, and, in 1840, to Racine County.
-Nicholas and Elsie had eight children with six surviving to adulthood—three sons and three daughters.
-Elsie died in 1890, leaving Nicholas a widower.
+Nicholas and Elsie had eight children, but two children died in childhood, leaving three sons and three daughters.
+His wife, Elsie, died in 1890, leaving Fratt a widower.
+He remarried on February 23, 1893, to Eva June Jeardeau of Grant County, Wisconsin.
+There were no children from his second marriage.

-Nicholas Fratt died in 1910.
+Nicholas Fratt died in 1910, at his home in Redlands, California.
 He bequeathed land from his farm to the school district, on which the first school in West Racine was built.
 The school opened in 1916 and continues to operate as Fratt Elementary School in the Racine Unified School District.